bridgecrew-perf6/docker-compose/README.md

 # docker-compose

-This repository provides a docker-compose deployment
+This repository provides a containerized Shopware example deployment using docker-compose.

 ## :bulb: Features